-The principal raw materials used to manufacture our parent rolls are recycled waste paper and water.
-Currently, recycled waste paper accounts for a majority of our fiber requirement for our parent rolls.
-As we begin offering products into the mid-tier market, we expect it will be necessary to use virgin kraft for a portion of our fiber requirements.
-The de-inking process at the paper mill is currently configured primarily to process a particular class of recycled waste paper known as SBS paper.
-Pursuant to an exclusive supply agreement, Dixie Pulp and Paper, Inc. supplies most of our waste paper needs.
+The principal raw materials used to manufacture our parent rolls are fiber, primarily recycled fibers and to a lesser extent virgin kraft fibers, and water.
+Currently, recycled fiber accounts for a majority of our fiber requirement for our parent rolls.
+As we begin gaining business in the mid-tier and premium tier markets, we expect to use virgin kraft for a portion of our fiber requirements.
+The pulping process at the paper mill is currently configured to primarily process a particular class of recycled fiber known as SBS paper.
+Pursuant to an exclusive supply agreement, Dixie Pulp and Paper, Inc. supplies all of our recycled fiber needs.
 The term of this agreement expires on March 31, 2013.
-This agreement helps ensure our long-term supply of quality waste paper.
+This agreement helps ensure our long-term supply of quality recycled fiber.
 Unless either party gives notice at least ninety days prior to the end of the term, the agreement automatically renews for one additional year.
-If we were unable to purchase a sufficient quantity of SBS paper or if prices materially increased, we could reconfigure the de-inking process to process other forms of waste paper or use an alternative type of waste paper with our existing de-inking process.
-Reconfiguring our de-inking plant would require additional capital expenditures, which could be substantial.
-Alternative types of waste paper could result in higher costs.
-We also seek to assure adequate supplies of SBS paper by maintaining approximately a three-week inventory.
+If we were unable to purchase a sufficient quantity of SBS paper or if prices materially increased, we could reconfigure our pulping plant to process other forms of fiber, or we could use an alternative type of fiber with our existing pulping process.
+Reconfiguring our pulping plant would require additional capital expenditures, which could be substantial.
+Purchasing alternative types of fiber could result in higher processing costs.
+We seek to assure we have adequate supplies of SBS paper by maintaining approximately a three-week inventory.

 Energy is a key cost factor.
 We source our electricity from the Grand River Dam Authority.
 In 2006, in connection with our purchase of a new paper machine, we installed a natural gas fired boiler to supply our own steam.
-We utilize a broker to purchase all of our natural gas requirements through a program established by our broker that utilizes a combination of fixed price contracts, options and spot purchases.
-Effective April 1, 2009, we entered into a fixed price contract with our broker to supply approximately 60% of our natural gas requirements at \$7.50 per MMBTU through March 2011 plus a \$0.07 per MMBTU management fee.
-In November 2009, we entered into an additional purchase agreement for approximately 60% of our requirements at a price of \$6.50 per MMBTU plus a \$0.07 per MMBTU management fee for the period April 2011 through March 2012.
-In August of 2010, the agreement was extended another year to March 2013 with a contract price of \$5.50 per MMBTU plus a \$0.07 per MMBTU management fee.
-The remainder of our requirements for the April 2011 through March 2013 period will be purchased on the open market.
+We utilize a broker to purchase all of our natural gas requirements through a combination of fixed price contracts and a program established by our broker that utilizes a combination of fixed price contracts, options and spot purchases.
+We have the following fixed price contracts in effect:

+Effective April 1, 2009, we entered into a fixed price contract with our broker to supply approximately 60% of our natural gas requirements, or 334,000 MMBTUs per year.
+Subsequently, the agreement has been extended to supply approximately 70% of our natural gas requirements, or approximately 380,000 MMBTUs per year, through December 2014 as follows:

+Period MMBTUs Price per MMBTU Management fee per MMBTU April 2009 - March 2011 668,413 \$ 7.50 \$0.07 April 2011 - March 2012 334,207 \$ 6.50 \$0.07 April 2012 - March 2013 334,207 \$ 5.50 \$0.07 April 2013 - December 2014 556,886 \$4.905 \$0.07 April 2013 - September 2013 additional 5,000/month \$ 4.70 \$0.07 October 2013 - March 2014 additional 5,000/month \$ 4.75 \$0.07 April 2014 - December 2014 additional 5,000/month \$ 4.70 \$0.07

+The remainder of our natural gas requirements through December 2014 will be purchased on the open market.